 Believe me when I say that nothing’s worse than a hungry child.
 The best road trips with kids are those with a good stash of delicious snacks, and while it’s wiser to select an assortment of healthy food, don’t be afraid to throw in some junk here and there (come on, you’re on a vacation and your kids deserve it).

-An alternative option to driving by a fast food outlet is packing some snacks and having a little picnic in an excellent scenic spot.
-This will not only fill you up but give your kids chances to release pent up energy!
+An alternative to driving by a fast food outlet is packing snacks and having a picnic in an excellent scenic spot.
+This will fill you up and give your kids chances to release pent-up energy!

 What are the best family road trips in the United States?

 There are many great family road trips in the United States.
 Some of the best are along the coast, such as California’s Pacific Coast Highway or Florida’s A1A.
 Other great options include the Blue Ridge Parkway in Virginia and North Carolina or the Beartooth Highway in Montana.

 Where should I go on a road trip with kids?

 There are plenty of great family road trips in the United States.
 Some of the best include a trip along the Oregon Coast, a drive down the Pacific Coast Highway, or a journey through the stunning landscapes of the American Southwest.

 Other great family road trip ideas include exploring the East Coast’s historical sites, visiting the Midwest’s charming small towns, or even taking a road trip across Alaska.

 What are some things to do on a family road trip?